Favoursimeon/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is the first task for the shell basics
+This is the 2nd task for the shell basics